ladev325/dotfiles/README.md

 > [!CAUTION]
 > - This guide is intended for those who understand what they're doing<br>
-> - This is not a full guide on installing everything, just a short list of how to work with these configs<br>
+> - This is not a fully complete guide on installing everything, just a list of how to work with these configs<br>
-> - Install and configure basic hyprland firstly<br>
-> - I am not able to provide ALL the packages I could possibly use and download as some of them can change over time etc, BUT I'll try to tell what you basically need to get the setup like this<br>
+> - I am not able to provide a fresh list of the packages I could possibly use and download as some of them can change over time etc, BUT I'll tell what you basically need to get the setup like this<br>
 > - You'll 100% need to fix, additionally download or google something that is not working due to the repo possibly becoming outdated (though I'll try to maintain it as long as I use the dotfiles)<br>
 > - Author is not responsible for any system breaks caused by these configs<br>
 > - User discretion is advised